slidenerd/ec2-mean-test/EC2.md

 ## Step 2: Choose an Instance Type
 ![Step 2: Choose an Instance Type](https://imgur.com/WGZhSgz.png)
  1. Instance type dictates how much memory your instance will have.
- 2. We have selected t2.micro here which seems to be the only one eligible on Free Tier
+ 2. We have selected t2.micro here which seems to be the only one eligible on Free Tier at the moment.
+ 3. You can check the specs and pricing of t2.micro [HERE](https://lmgtfy.com/?q=ec2%20t2%20micro%20specs) Report Broken Link

 ## Export a file